Positive and non-positive measurements in energy distillation from quantum batteries: extraction from single qubit battery using POVM and type-1 NPOVM

 As the simplest non-trivial example, we choose the battery ($B$), auxiliary ($A$), environment ($E$), and external ($X$) to be qubits.
 The local Hamiltonian of $B$ ($A$/$E$) is taken as $H_{B(A/E)}=h_{B(A/E)}\sigma^z$, where $\sigma_z$ is a Pauli matrix.
 We consider both $B$ and $A$ to be initially prepared in the excited states, i.e., respectively, $\ket{e}_B$ and $\ket{e}_A$, whereas $E$ is taken to be in the ground state, $\ket{g}_E$.
 Hence the joint state of $BAE$ is given by $\ket{e}_B\bra{e} \otimes \ket{e}_A\bra{e}\otimes \ket{g}_E\bra{g}$.
 At this point, we switch on an interaction for time $t$ between $B$ and $A$ described by the Hamiltonian $H_I=J_{BA}(\sigma^x \otimes \sigma^x)$, where $\sigma^x$ is the Pauli spin matrix and $J_{BA}$ denotes the strength of the interaction.
 Hence the evolution in between the time $(0,t]$ is governed by the Hamiltonian, $H_{BA}=H_B\otimes\mathbb{I}_A+\mathbb{I}_B\otimes H_A+H_I=h_B(\sigma^z\otimes \mathbb{I}_A)+h_A(\mathbb{I}_B\otimes \sigma^z)+J_{BA}(\sigma^x \otimes \sigma^x)$.
 In all the numerical calculations, we will, for specificity, consider $J_{BA}=2h_A$, and $h_B=h_A$.

 The evolution, governed by $H_{BA}$, will not affect $E$ which is initially prepared in the state $\ket{g}_E$.
 Therefore, the final state of $BAE$ after this interaction is $U_{BA}\left(\ket{e}_B\bra{e} \otimes \ket{e}_A\bra{e}\right)U_{BA}^\dagger\otimes \ket{g}_E\bra{g}$, where in this case $U_{BA}=\exp(-iH_{BA}t/\hbar)$.
 After time $t$, we evolve the joint state of $AE$ using a unitary $U_{AE}^i(k)$.
 Now we introduce the external to implement the POVM on $A$.
-To make an unbiased comparison between the performance of the POVM and NPOVM, we consider the initial state of the external to be $\rho_X=\text{tr}_{BA}[\rho_{BAE}^2]$ (one needs to be careful with the notation here; on the right-hand side of the equation we present the state of $E$, and a copy of the same state is being prepared as $X$). $U_{AE}^i(k)$ is chosen in such a way that the corresponding evolution of $A$ can effectively be described by a amplitude damping (for $i=1$), bit flip (for $i=2$), or dephasing channel (for $i=3$), having strength $k$ (to get the explicit forms of the unitaries, $U_{AE}^i(k)$, appendix.~\ref{aC} of the SM).
+To make an unbiased comparison between the performance of the POVM and type-1, we consider the initial state of the external to be $\rho_X=\text{tr}_{BA}[\rho_{BAE}^2]$ (one needs to be careful with the notation here; on the right-hand side of the equation we present the state of $E$, and a copy of the same state is being prepared as $X$). $U_{AE}^i(k)$ is chosen in such a way that the corresponding evolution of $A$ can effectively be described by a amplitude damping (for $i=1$), bit flip (for $i=2$), or dephasing channel (for $i=3$), having strength $k$.